CTFd/DynamicValueChallenge/README.md

 # Dynamic Value Challenges for CTFd

+#### NOTE: This plugin has been integrated into CTFd as of 2.0.0.
+Please file any issues at the [main CTFd repo](https://github.com/CTFd/CTFd)

 It's becoming commonplace in CTF to see challenges whose point values decrease after each solve.